What do we fish for?

 What else is there to do in the area?

 The Flathead Valley provides a wealth of activities and attractions, both winter and summer.
 They include, but are certainly not limited to, fly-fishing, horseback riding, bicycling, hiking, museums, ATV, boat and jet-ski rentals, fine dining, live music, rodeo, a Spartan race, whitewater rafting and kayaking, golf, hot springs, the National Bison Range, and of course, the Crown of the Continent – Glacier National Park.
 We are also just a day trip away from several ghost towns and mining camps where you can get lost in the history of Western Montana and it’s storied mining past.
 You can pan for gold, discover hidden gems, or just peruse the structures and artifacts, to get a first hand feel for both the hardship and the triumph that the early Montanans experienced.
-Please visit our LINKS page to connect with some of the best entertainment and education the West has to offer.
+Please visit our LOCAL INFO page to connect with some of the best entertainment and education the West has to offer.